hybridly/hybridly/docs/guide/installation.md

 ### Create a route

-In `routes/web.php`, you can now instruct a route to load your new page component.
+In `routes/web.php`, you can now instruct a route to load your new view component.
 You just need to give its name to the `hybridly` function.

 ```php
 Route::get('/', function () {